 Figure 4.
-Quantification and visualization of baseline-dependent responses of (A) total bacterial load, (B) individual bacterial taxa, and (C) short-chain fatty acids (SCFAs) to inulin intervention.
+Quantification and visualization of baseline-dependent responses of (A) total bacterial density, (B) individual bacterial taxa, and (C) short-chain fatty acids (SCFAs) to inulin intervention.
 The scatter plot in the center of panel B distinguishes four different scenarios of baseline-dependent responses depending on the P-values for significance test of responsiveness (Pr) and baseline dependence (Pb).
 The non-responsive bacterial taxa are marked as gray dots, while the responsive ones are colored by the ratio of their averaged absolute abundances (abs. abun.) between inulin and cellulose group.
 We mapped the inulin-stimulated dynamical response of any variable relative to its corresponding response in the cellulose group onto a reduced two-dimensional (2D) space spanned by two factors extracted from sequential non-negative matrix factorization (see Methods for details).
 In the 2D plot, each symbol represents a mouse (dots: cellulose group, crosses: inulin group) and all mice data from the same vendor under the same dietary fiber treatment was used to fit an eclipse (ellipse’s radius was determined by 2 standard deviations).
 For each vendor, an arrow was drawn from the eclipse center of the vendor under cellulose treatment (standardized to the origin) to that under the inulin treatment.
 Numbers in parentheses on x- and y-axis labels indicate factor loadings.
 Taxonomic labels w/ “Un.” group bacteria that are unclassified or uncultured at lower taxonomic ranks.